The health and safety of our residents and families is our highest priority.

 POLICY:

 In the event of an emergency, the Administrator or DON will make the decision to utilize emergency staffing strategies as necessary to provide for care and treatment of residents.
-There is a staffing contingence in place.
-Please refer to the policy and procedure during an emergency.

 Virtual Communication: